michaelcychan/typescript-data-structures/README.md

 .removeByValue(value)
 // remove the node with the target value
 ```

 ## Queue

 The `MyQueue` class utilises the `MyNumLinkedList` class.
-A queue stores and removes data in FIFO principle. `MyQueue` class has the following functions:
+A queue stores and removes data in FIFO principle. `MyQueue` class has the following methods:

 ```
 .getMaxSize()